sicchio/DM997X-Thesis-FALL16/beginning_of_semester_status.md

  * Why did you select this person to be your thesis advisor?

- * Did you meet with him/her over the winter break?
+ * Did you meet with him/her over the summer break?
 If yes, how many times?
-What did you discuss/question/decide with your thesis advisor over the winter break?
+What did you discuss/question/decide with your thesis advisor over the summer break?

  * Have you worked out a schedule to meet with him/her over this semester?
 If so, when and how often?
 If not, do so immediately.

  * If you don’t have a thesis advisor, who have you been in contact with?
 What was their response?
 What area(s) of expertise are your seeking in a thesis advisor?

-* **Discuss your winter progress**
+* **Discuss your summer progress**
-    * What did you do over the winter break to make progress on your **project**?
-If you did not work on your project over the winter break, own it and say so.
+    * What did you do over the summer break to make progress on your **project**?
+If you did not work on your project over the summer, please say so.

-    * What did you do over the winter break to make progress on your **paper**?
-If you did not work on your paper over the winter break, own it and say so.
+    * What did you do over the summer break to make progress on your **paper**?
+If you did not work on your paper over the winter break, please say so.

-    * How has your project transformed or shifted over the winter break AND why?
+    * How has your project transformed or shifted over the summer break AND why?

 * **Why have you chosen at this particular time to investigate your chosen thesis?**